Maximus905/testDocs/Demo-Script-for-th2-introduction.md

 Events and messages are stored in estore and mstore without time limits, so you can return to your test scenarios anytime.

+### th2-read-log
+We configured `th2-read-log` to read log file with market data.
+The results of it's work will be the market data messages in the format they come from the system.

 ### Recon
 The last point of our example is the recon scenario.
 For recon we use several rules, which compares the data from different sources.
+Then we compare market data messages with messages sent into `demo-conn1` and `demo-conn2`.
+As a result, we expect that all NewOrderSingle messages sent via the script will find a pair in the log file.

 In our demo example we configured recon with two rules: `rule_1` and `rule_2`.

 `Rule_1` (displayed as `"demo-conn1 vs demo-conn2"` in GUI) shows the trades between DEMO-CONN1 and DEMO-CONN2 traders.
-We expect to see one `ExecutionReport` from both DEMO-CONN1 and DEMO-CONN2 traders with the certain session_alias.
+We expect to see one `ExecutionReport` from both `demo-conn1` and `demo-conn2` traders with the certain session_alias.
 Then if the field values of key field `TrdMatchID` will be matched, the reconciliation will occur.

 `Rule_2` (displayed as `"FIX vs DC"` in GUI) compares `ExecutionReports` from  FIX conn and DC conn.
 The messages are matched by `ClOrdID`, `ExecType` and `ExecID` fields.
 As the script result will see two `ExecutionReports` for both `Order1` and `Order2` and three `ExecutionReports` for `Order3`.